Alaeddine2/petStore/README.md

 by clicking on the pet image you can see all the details, also you can edit or delete it.

-the applicaion UI is designed using flutter native Material.
+the application UI is designed using flutter native Material.

 NB: You will find a demostration about the application below.
 ## Project structure